Recognition and Dutch citizenship

 - the written consent of the biological mother if the child is under 16 years of age

-- the written consent of the child themselves if the child is 12 years of age or older
+- the child’s written consent if the child is 12 years of age or older

 - the results of the DNA test, if the child is older than 7 years